sdziallas/comp55/docs/labs/8-Github-Prep.md

 and whose GitHub credentials have been rickrolled.
 So please check the option **Store in Secure Store** so that way your password is saved.
 As part of this,
-eclipse may ask you for some recovery questions
+Eclipse may ask you for some recovery questions
 (which you can skip),
 but regardless ***save your password in the secure store***, the only scenario where I can see this being an issue is